-With the Easter holidays in touching distance and the weather looking pretty grim, I thought it would be an ideal time to share another of our go to craft activities: tissue paper vases.
-I love these.
+Tissue paper vases – I love these.
 I seriously love these.
-I think that they can add a really sweet touch to a room and they look fab when filled with daffodils or other spring time blooms.
-When we came to sell our house (one day I will forget the trauma and stop writing about it) I used these around our old home and I honestly believe that they helped to build a very friendly, welcoming, happy feel for our potential buyers.
+I think that they are one of my favourite quick and easy but very effective craft activities, and they make super gifts.
+They can add a really sweet touch to a room in your own home too and they look fab when filled with daffodils or other spring time blooms.
+When we came to sell our house I used these around our old home and I honestly believe that they helped to build a very friendly, welcoming, happy feel for our potential buyers.

-Anyway, they are so super quick and easy to make, and fun too.
+Aside from being easy to make, they are good fun too.
 If you want to extend the activity you could even make tissue paper flowers to add to them!

 Tissue paper (assorted colours).